-Is your building at risk of damage due to climate change?
+Is your building at risk of damage due to climate change and global warming?
 What are the chances?
 Where do you go for more information?

 Climate change is real

 Hurricanes, cyclones, heat waves, flash floods, torrential rains and wildfires are occurring with greater frequency and intensity.
 Climate change is no longer a distant reality.
 It is happening every day, and no one is immune from it.
 However, without knowing potential risks, it would be impossible to prepare effectively against possible damage or injury.

 Impact of climate change

 According to NOAA – National Oceanic and Atmospheric Administration “climate change refers to more than an increase in temperature.
 It also includes sea level rise, changes in weather patterns like drought and flooding, and much more.”
 All sectors of economy such as water, energy, transportation, wildlife, agriculture, ecosystems, and human health are impacted by the effects of changing climate.
 In addition, such impacts are interrelated.
 NOAA also provides a global dashboard to track climate change with indicators such as greenhouse gases, arctic sea ice, carbon dioxide, ocean heat, sea level and so on.

 Real time data on climate change and global warming